 Irish Little Boy: What are we doing, mommy?

-Irish Mommy: We're just waiting, dear.
+Irish Mommy: [lying to them to prevent them being scared and panicked] We're just waiting, dear.
 When they're finished putting first class people in the boat, they'll be starting with us.
 And we ought to be ready, oughtn't we?

 [Irish Girl nods]